Old Town Park Gazebo Replacement Project

 In 2025 the City will be replacing the gazebo at Old Town Park on Bay Street.
 The current gazebo has been in place since 1989 and has been part of many a holiday, wedding, and live music event at the park.
 The years of our harsh coastal environment and weather have taken a toll on the structure, including dry rot on structural members, rafters, and other items.
 With a generous donation from the Central Oregon Coast Board of Realtors, the City has ordered a replacement gazebo.

-The City has placed an order for a 16-foot octagon wood gazebo kit from Amish Country Gazebos to replace the existing structure.
-The new gazebo will feature a metal ribbed roof and a 19-inch octagon cupola.
+The City has received a 16-foot octagon wood gazebo kit from Amish Country Gazebos to replace the existing structure.
+The new gazebo features a metal ribbed roof and a 19-inch octagon cupola.
 It will be different in a very important way from the existing gazebo in that the gazebo will be placed on a concrete slab on grade foundation.
 With the decking (floor) of the gazebo about 6 ½ inches above the surrounding ground, we will be able to have a ramp to the gazebo that will allow it to be fully ADA accessible.
 The new structure will be placed in the same location as the existing gazebo but will be slightly larger (the current one is approximately 14 feet).
 The new gazebo will enhance the park and make it an even greater community gathering spot, especially for weddings and during the holidays.

 Status Updates